 If you are travelling on business, you may not be able to justify a quite expensive stay at an FHR property, so a THC booking may be a better choice.
 You will receive that US$100 room credit, plus a room upgrade if available.
 Note that you will not earn hotel loyalty program points on bookings with THC.

-If you do have a bit more cash to splash, then I would recommend skewing towards an FHR property to enjoy a higher-quality hotel and more benefits, including a US$100 room credit, free breakfast, and early check-in and late check-out.
+If you do have a bit more cash to splash, then we would recommend skewing towards an FHR property to enjoy a higher-quality hotel and more benefits, including a US$100 room credit, free breakfast, and early check-in and late check-out.
 You will earn points on bookings through FHR.